mensah-j/portfolio/posts/the-homotopy-extension-property/post.md

    Thus $Z \subseteq D$, so the entire term $\mathrm{cl}_{X \times I}(D_A) \cap T$ lies in $D$.

-It follows that $D$ is closed in $X \times I$, so the subspace topology is at least as fine the pushout topology.
+It follows that $D$ is closed in $T$, so the subspace topology is at least as fine the pushout topology.
 Thus, the two topologies are equal, and the rest of the argument is carried out as before.

 <div class="w-full flex mt-[-20px] mb-[25px] justify-end">